leethomason/OpenSaber/readme.md

 - Battery level tracking and indicator
 - Command set to program saber with computer
 - Recharge port / kill key port
+- SPI support for secondary display, etc.
+- Dotstar support for UI, etc.

 ## Status & Direction

-There are over 5 working sabers on the OpenSaber design with cases by SaberZ and UltraSabers.
-(With TCSS V1 cases and SaberForge ASP in the works.)
+There are over 5 working sabers on the OpenSaber design with cases by SaberZ, UltraSabers, TCSS v1, and SaberForge ASP.

 The version number - as much as it is consistent - references the PCB board.
 The PCB board determines the electrical architecture and features.

-- Based on Teensy 3.2 microcontroller.
-- The V5 optionally uses a PJRC Prop Shield.
-The prop shield condenses a bunch of the electronics into one board, which is very handy.
-(Although sometimes it's useful to spread components out, to be able to utilize space in the saber.)
-  The PCB design contains both a prop shield version and a breakout version.
-- The V7 version will require the PJRC Prop Shield.
-(Although the V5 still works, of course.)
+There have been several major revisions of the design:
+- V1 Microcontroller with discrete breakout boards for audio, accelerometer, and SD Card.
+Worked, but not elegant.
+- V5 Teensy 3.2 microcontroller stacked on a PJRC prop shield with a breakout for the SD card.
+This was a very practical design for larger saber bodies.
+- V7 moved to the Teensy 3.5 with integrated SD.
+(Handy!
+Saves space and frees up the SPI.)
+Also the circuit board is now split into "wings" to use less space.
+This is the smallest design I have been able to achieve with through hole components, and is used in several sabers.
+- V9 moves to SMD components, although I use the "largest" possible.
+  This involves taking on SMD soldering, etc, but switches over to an OpenSaber prop shield, so the design is now a Teensy 3.5 stacked with a circuit board.
+This design is still in development.

 Note that many commits to the github repo are parts for a 3D printer.
 While you are welcome to use them, the focus of